bobbynarvy/fun-stuff/kvserver/README.md

 ## Learning goals:

-- implement a TCP server in Rust
+- implement a TCP server in Rust, using its multi-threaded model to handle requests
 - use more Rust language features (e.g. enums)

 ## Usage: